 EDRR stands for Early Detection and Rapid Response—a strategy of watchfulness and quick eradication to keep newly-arrived species of weedy non-native invasive plants from getting established on a site.
 "EDRR species" is a nickname for species that are being targeted for management by this strategy.

 A substance whose structure is made up of only a single type of atom.
 For example, the mineral copper, which is made up of 100 percent the element copper (and no other substances), is known as an element.
 The ‘periodic table of the elements’ is a layout of all the elements.
-Adapted from The Mineral & Gemstone Kingdom.
+Adapted from The Mineral and Gemstone Kingdom.
 Glossary.
 2017.

 - Energy flow